Wednesday June 28, 2022, 12:00 PM - Tuesday, August 29, 2023, 2:00 PM EDT

-Active Learning and Expert Learners: discussion of learning & teaching myths; assigned readings on current research findings about teaching and learning.
+Teaching and Active Learning: discussion of teaching & learning myths; assigned readings on current research findings about teaching and learning.

 Essay: Why I Want to Learn More About Teaching

-Learning Environments and Assessments: discussion on rigor and improving academic outcomes in higher education; assigned readings on improving student outcomes.
+Holistic Education and Student-Centered Teaching: discussion on rigor and improving academic outcomes in higher education; assigned readings on improving student outcomes.

 First draft of teaching philosophy statement